 Will Dr Marchi be coming to my home?

 Dr Marchi provided this service for over four years by himself, almost 24/7.
 At a point this became unsustainable and he had to hire on extra help.
 At the same time we started our ambulance/home treatment service and further extended ourselves.
-Dr Marchi still helps clients throughout each week, but you might be helped by Dr Nguyen.
-Dr Nguyen met Dr Marchi during an internship at VCA AVCC after graduation.
+Dr Marchi still helps clients throughout each week, but the doctors above may be the ones helping you.

 How do I make an appointment?